seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 Bid her devise
 Some means to come to shrift this afternoon;
-And there she shall at Friar Laurence’ cell
+And there she shall at Friar Laurence' cell
 Be shrived and married.
 Here is for thy pains.

 **Nurse**